Lorenzdm93/COVID-19-new-cases-prediction-Ironhack-final-Project/README.md

 ARIMAX model has been trained for each country and it outputs a summary in which you can evaluate the performance of your model.
 I have additionally shown the distribution of my rmse.
 Some bad prediction drove average rmse upwards but plotting a distribution of all the rmse shows that most of them are stacked near the 0.
 Alternative validation procedure would be the K-walk for time series.

 ## Results
-I am quite satisfied with the In-Sample predictions, some countries are really nicely predicted and some trend inversion can be observed, too.
+I am quite satisfied with the In-Sample predictions, some countries are really nicely predicted and some trend inversions can be observed, too.
 I furtherly run out-of-sample prediction inferring future values of X features and got results for Italy in the next 5 months.
 If preediction is accurate cases will rise regardless of weather getting hotter and less humid and vaccination rate staying constant.

 ## Conclusion